makersacademy/bowling-challenge/README.md

 So that my frame score is updated as soon as I enter my roll score My roll score should update my frame score automatically

-USER STORY 5: Only 2 scores per frame
+USER STORY 5: Roll Strike

 As a bowler
-So that my frame score can be added to my total score My frame score can only include 2 roll scores
+So that my scorecard shows a strike
+My frame score can only roll 2 should equal 0

 ### APPROACH
 ------------